njwidmann/NativeJNISetup/README.md

 * Navigate to working directory. ex:
 `cd C:\Users\Nick\IdeaProjects\native_test\src`

-* Generate shared library files:
+* Generate shared library files (you need to do this everytime you update your .cpp files):
 `cl -I"C:\Program Files\Java\jdk1.8.0_20\include" -I"C:\Program Files\Java\jdk1.8.0_20\include\win32" -LD Sample1.cpp -FeSample1.dll`

 Note: your includes (`-I"..."`) might be different depending on the location and version of your jdk